msanatan/msanatan.github.io/blog/2024/automated-unity-builds-from-github-to-itchio/index.md

 ---
 title: "Automated Unity Builds from GitHub to itch.io"
 date: 2024-07-23 20:30:00
+categories:
   - game development
 tags:
   - unity
   - game development
   - ci
 ---

 We're all too old to make manual builds over and over again.
 Let's free up some local computer resources and build in the cloud!
 Here's the YAML file that automatically uploads my Unity games to itch.io: